 The aging process affects the function of your eyes in much the same way as other body parts, like your creaky joints.
-As the focusing system in your eyes gets less flexible, your close vision will worsen.
+As the focusing system in your eyes gets less flexible, your ability to focus on fine print and see other near tasks (like your phone) will worsen.
 This condition is known as presbyopia, and it makes many patients who have never worn glasses wonder if they need reading glasses.

 We all experience presbyopia in our 40s, when the lenses inside of our eyes start to lose the ability to focus.
 When these intra-ocular lenses become thicker and less flexible with age, we experience a gradual loss of the ability to change focus from far to near.